The King of the Snakes: Dungan people

 In a tale from a Dungan source translated to Russian as "Младшая сестра" ("The Youngest Sister"), a man named Susugui lies with his three daughters, the elder two like other girls and the youngest tongue-tied, thus being called Tusher, curly-haired and slow-witted.
 The elder two bully Tusher and dress her in rags.
 Susugui is stingy and never buys his daughters sweets.
 One day, they ask for honey and he decides to find some honey from his neighbour's Shalagur's apiary.
 The man, Shalagur, is a widower and places his guard dog, Khabaguvar, to guard it.
 Susugui creeps into Shalagur's garden one night and goes to steal a beehive with his golden hatchet, but the guard dog hears the noise he is making and barks to frighten him.
 Susugui leaves in a hurry and forgets the golden hatchet there.
 The following morning, the girls ask their father what is wrong, but only Tusher goads an answer from him.
 He explains the situation and the girls offer to fetch the hatchet.
 The elder goes to the garden while Shalagur is not at home, but is scared away by the dog.
 The same thing happens to the other two.
 After Shalagur returns home, the girls call out to him, but he only notices when he hears Tusher's voice.
 Shalagur lets out a laugh at the tone of the voice, like a child's, and tells the girls he will return the golden hatchet when one of them agrees to marry him.
 The elder says she would rather marry a garlic seller and the middle one a beggar, so Tusher agrees to be his bride.
 Their wedding is arranged and matchmakers agree to the details.
-The matchmaker asks the elder sisters to unveil their cadette, but they decline and mock her, so the matchmaker is the one to it herself.
+The matchmaker asks the elder sisters to unveil their little sister, but they decline and mock her, so the matchmaker is the one to do it herself.
 Tusher marries Shalagur and they live in happiness and with their hard work.